redhat-openstack/website/source/contribute/community-meeting.html.md

 We hold our weekly community meeting every Wednesday at 14:00 UTC.
 The first week of the month is a virtual meeting held at [https://meet.google.com/uzo-tfkt-top](https://meet.google.com/uzo-tfkt-top).
-All other weeks, the meeting is held on the \#rdo IRC channel (Freenode).
+All other weeks, the meeting is held on the \#rdo IRC channel (OFTC - oftc.net).

 The agenda for that meeting is [in this etherpad](https://etherpad.openstack.org/p/RDO-Meeting).